ncullen93/abaR/README.md

 coverage](https://codecov.io/gh/ncullen93/abaR/branch/main/graph/badge.svg)](https://app.codecov.io/gh/ncullen93/abaR?branch=main)
 <!-- badges: end -->

-The goals of the aba package are the following:
+The goals of the aba package are as follows:

 -   to facilitate sound statistical modelling in clinical research
 -   to provide advanced tools for biomarker-based planning of clinical